s-shemmee/Python-101/Projects/Happy-Hour/README.md

 print(f"How about you go to {random_place} with {random_person_one}
 ```

-*This line prints out the random bar and random person.*
+*This line prints out the random place and random person.*

 *The best way to learn to code is by coding.
 In this lesson, you will dive into your first programming challenge.
 Don't be scared, let's dive in together!
 In the next lesson, we’ll review the solution (no peeking just yet).*